Kaspazza/mateuszmazurczak/README.md

 - User error monitoring (with sentry)

 TODO:
-- Logs
+- Logs (directly in the app like telmere, sentry, connecting to things like google logs etc.)
-- describe testing FE/BE
+- describe testing FE/BE/E2E/ab testing
+- Frontend analysis tooling, heatmaps, users on the page etc.
+- Frontend a/b testing
 - Database integration
 - Auth
 - Versioning